CircuitVerse/Interactive-Book/docs/gates.md

 <iframe width="100%" height="220px" src="https://circuitverse.org/simulator/embed/741" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>
 ## NOR gate

-The NAND gate behaves in the opposite fashion to and AND gate.
-You can think of it as an AND gate followed immediately by a NOT gate.
-Its output is 0 when the two inputs are 1, and for all other cases, its output is 0.
-The name NAND comes from joining NOT and AND.
-The symbol for NAND is the same as that for AND except for the addition of a small circle on the right side.
+The NOR gate behaves in an opposite fashion to the OR gate.
+You can think of it as an OR gate followed immediately by a NOT gate.
+Its output is 1 when the two inputs are 0, and for all other cases, its output is 0.
+The name NOR comes from joining NOT and OR.
+The symbol for NOR is the same as that for OR except for the addition of a small circle at the end, right before the output.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|